Lumi-supercomputer/lumi-userguide/docs/computing/jobs/slurm-quickstart.md

 ## Slurm commands overview

 In the following, you will learn how to submit your job using the [Slurm Workload Manager][slurm].
 If you're familiar with Slurm, you probably won't learn much.
 However, If you aren't acquainted with Slurm, the following will introduce you to the basics.
+If you would like to play around with Slurm in a sandboxed environment before submitting real jobs on LUMI, we highly recommend that you try the interactive [SlurmLearning tutorial][slurmlearning].

 The main commands for using Slurm are summarized in the table below.